Kaanan2000/Management_App/README.md

 ## Contact

-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please contact [kkaanapriyan@gmail.com].

 ---

-Feel free to modify the sections according to your project specifics or personal preferences.